ALEEF02/GPS_Exchanger_Flipper/README.md

+# GPS-Exchanger-Flipper

+Share your GPS location from your phone with other Flippers via SubGHz

 # Flipper Zero BT Serial Example App

 This is a very simple Serial-over-Bluetooth app for Flipper Zero.
 You can use it (but better not to :D) as a reference app for building your own solutions.